mpapad/mpapada.github.io/Publications.md

 Thierry Titcheu Chekam, Mike Papadakis, and Yves Le Traon. [“Mart: A Mutant Generation Tool for LLVM”](pdfs/FSE2019-Tool.pdf), in the Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (FSE)-Demo, 2019, pp. 1080-1084.

-Renaud Rwemalika, Marinos Kintis, Mike Papadakis, Yves Le Traon and Pierre Lorrach. [“Ukwikora: Continuous inspection for Keyword-Driven Testing”](pdfs/.pdf), in the International Symposium on Software Testing and Analysis (ISSTA)-Demo, 2019, pp. 402-405.
+Renaud Rwemalika, Marinos Kintis, Mike Papadakis, Yves Le Traon and Pierre Lorrach. [“Ukwikora: Continuous inspection for Keyword-Driven Testing”](pdfs/ISSTA2019-Tool.pdf), in the International Symposium on Software Testing and Analysis (ISSTA)-Demo, 2019, pp. 402-405.

-Matthieu Jimenez, Renaud Rwemalika, Mike Papadakis, Federica Sarro, Yves Le Traon and Mark Harman, [“The importance of accounting for real-world labelling when predicting software vulnerabilities”](pdfs/FSE2019.pdf), in the Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE), 2019, pp. 695-705.
+Matthieu Jimenez, Renaud Rwemalika, Mike Papadakis, Federica Sarro, Yves Le Traon and Mark Harman, [“The importance of accounting for real-world labelling when predicting software vulnerabilities”](pdfs/FSE2019.pdf), in the Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE), 2019, pp. 695-705. **Distinquished paper award**

 Renaud Rwemalika, Marinos Kintis, Mike Papadakis, Yves Le Traon and Pierre Lorrach. [“An industrial study on the differences between pre-release and post-release bugs”, in 35th IEEE International Conference on Software Maintenance and Evolution (ICSME)](pdfs/ICSME2019.pdf), 2019, pp. 92-102.